hilton/hilton.github.com/presentations/naming-guidelines.md

 > \[avoid\] enumeration constants declared in non-alphabetical order \[[2](#references)\]

 Adding an enumeration type’s name to its constants’ name make as little sense as adding a class’ name to its instances’ names (or guideline come to that).
-Fortunately, I’ve never seen this in practice.
+Fortunately, we’ve never seen this in practice.